-Step 1: Download and add TeamViewer repository key
+Step 1: Download and add the TeamViewer repository key

 Open the Terminal either through the system Dash or the Ctrl+Alt+T shortcut.

-First, you need to download the TeamViewer repository key as we will installing TeamViewer through its official website.
+First, you need to download the TeamViewer repository key as we will install TeamViewer through its official website.
 Run the following command in order to download the key:

 $ cd /tmp $ wget https://download.teamviewer.com/download/linux/signature/TeamViewer2017.asc

 The .asc key file will be downloaded to your Downloads folder by default.